 Decision-makers

 Those who create policies or make other high-level decisions that shape practice in youth-serving systems.
-Decision-makers include but are not limited to individuals or agencies with formal policymaking or policy implementation authority (e.g., school district leaders, state child welfare agency managers, county legislators, etc.); advocates who influence policymaking or policy implementation; or intermediaries such as professional associations (e.g., National Conference of State Legislatures, Council of Great City Schools, etc.) that provide information, consultation, and technical assistance to inform their members’ decision-making.
+Decision-makers include but are not limited to individuals, groups, or agencies with formal policymaking or policy implementation authority (e.g., school district leaders, state child welfare agency managers, county legislators, etc.); advocates who influence policymaking or policy implementation; community leaders; or intermediaries such as professional associations (e.g., National Conference of State Legislatures, Council of Great City Schools, etc.) that provide information, consultation, and technical assistance to inform their members’ decision-making.

 Research Interests

-We are particularly interested in research on ways to improve the use of research evidence by state and local policymakers, mid-level managers, and intermediaries.
+We are particularly interested in research on ways to improve the use of research evidence by state and local policymakers, mid-level managers, leaders in community organizations, and intermediaries.
 These decision-makers play important roles in deciding which programs, practices, and tools to adopt; deliberating ways to improve existing services; shaping the conditions for implementation; and making resource allocation decisions.

-Finally, we welcome critical perspectives that inform studies’ research questions, methods, and interpretation of findings.
+Finally, we welcome critical perspectives that inform studies’ framing, research questions, methods, and interpretation of findings.

-We welcome studies that pursue one of three aims:
+We welcome studies that pursue one of two aims:

-Building, identifying, or testing ways to improve the use of existing research evidence
+Building or testing ways to improve the use of existing research evidence in policy or practice.

 This may include: